 Precautionary;

 Preventative;

 Polluter Pays

 Post-UNCHE the EEC (now EU) set out several Environmental Action Programmes (EAPs), which are outline political statements on legislation

 The 1st EAP set out the main principles and the Commission has then over a period of years produced the rest of the series:

-'''

 1ST 1973-1977

-'''

 2ND 1977-1982

 3RD 1982-1987

 4TH 1987-1993

 5TH 1993-2000

 6TH 2000-2010 - Extended to 2014

+7TH 2014 -
-1st EAP principles mark a change from earlier attitude:

-Deal with pollution at source
+- 1st EAP principles mark a change from earlier attitude: Deal with pollution at source

-Take environmental issues into account at the earliest stage
+- Take environmental issues into account at the earliest stage

-Avoid abusive exploitation of natural resources
+- Avoid abusive exploitation of natural resources

-Promote conservation and improve standard of knowledge
+- Promote conservation and improve standard of knowledge

-The polluter should pay for the damage they caused
+- The polluter should pay for the damage they caused

-Activities in state shouldn't degrade environment of another
+- Activities in state shouldn't degrade environment of another

-Have regard to developing countries
+- Have regard to developing countries

-Should be clear long-term EU environmental policy
+- Should be clear long-term EU environmental policy

-Environmental Protection is for everybody
+- Environmental Protection is for everybody

-Establish Action Levels for each type of pollution
+- Establish Action Levels for each type of pollution

-Harmonisation of Environmental Protection
+- Harmonisation of Environmental Protection

 6th Environmental Action Programme "Environment 2010: Our Future, Our Choice"

-Improve implementation of environmental legislation
+- Improve implementation of environmental legislation

-Improve integration of the environment into social and economic policies
+- Improve integration of the environment into social and economic policies

-Improve ownership of environmental protection efforts by stakeholders and citizens
+- Improve ownership of environmental protection efforts by stakeholders and citizens

-Single European Act 1986 inserted Environmental Policy in Treaties through Article 130R-T (Post Lisbon Treaty renumbered to Arts 191-193)
+Policy based on 4 objectives & principles

 Art.
 191(1): 4 objectives:

-Preserving, protecting, improving environmental quality Protecting human health Prudent / rational utilisation of natural resources Promoting International measures to deal with regional or world-wide environmental problems Single European Act 1986 inserted Environmental Policy in Treaties through Article 130R-T (Post Lisbon Treaty renumbered to Arts 191-193) Art.
+Preserving, protecting, improving environmental quality Protecting human health Prudent / rational utilisation of natural resources Promoting International measures to deal with regional or world-wide environmental problems Art.
 191(2): 4 principles:

+Preventive;

+Precautionary;

-Preventive; Precautionary; Polluter Pays and Integration with other policies Art.
-193: MS allowed to pass more stringent measures, as long as compatible with Treaty Amsterdam Treaty 1997 replaced Art 2 with a new Art 2 saying inter alia The Community shall have as its task... to promote...
-A harmonious, balanced and sustainable development of economic activities; A high level of employment and of social protection...; Sustainable and non-inflationary growth A high degree of competitiveness and convergence of economic performance; A high level of protection and improvement of the quality of the environment The raising of the standard of living and quality of life, and Economic and social cohesion and solidarity among Member States.
-The Treaty also added a new Article 3c Environmental protection requirements must be integrated into the definition and implementation of Community policies and activities ... in particular with a view to promoting sustainable development Development of Environmental Concepts Preservation of the Biosphere
+Polluter Pays and

+Integration with other policies

+Article 2 of the TEU says inter alia

+The Community shall have as its task... to promote...

+A harmonious, balanced and sustainable development of economic activities;

+A high level of employment and of social protection...;

+Sustainable and non-inflationary growth

+A high degree of competitiveness and convergence of economic performance;

+A high level of protection and improvement of the quality of the environment

+The raising of the standard of living and quality of life, and Economic and social cohesion and solidarity among Member States.
+The Treaty also added a new Article 3c Environmental protection requirements must be integrated into the definition and implementation of Community policies and activities ... in particular with a view to promoting sustainable development Development of Environmental Concepts Preservation of the Biosphere Sustainable Development Intergenerational Equity Precautionary Principle Polluter Pays Principle Emergence of Environmental Human Rights
-Sustainable Development

-Intergenerational Equity

-Precautionary Principle

-Polluter Pays Principle

-Emergence of Environmental Human Rights